Ironhack-March-2022/ux-ui/README.md

 - coding week might have given you the wrong impression: html / css is boring | it is also not the main part of frontend development

+- frontend development got interesting because of the functionality - most devs hate html and css

+Things that are important in current software development:
 - everybody wants to be agile | Agile Software Development

-- frontend development got interesting because of the functionality - most devs hate html and css
+- estimating time